 MEMBERS OF THE GROUP

-Leads the research and development in the field of speciality optical fibres.
-Focuses on efficient coupling into hollow-core fibres, photonic crystal fibre characterization, fibre tapering, fibre-optic sensors and fibre interconnection technology.
+Leads the research and development in the field of specialty optical fibers.
+Focuses on hollow-core fibers, fiber characterization, fiber-optic sensors and fiber interconnection technology.

 Deals with LTE transfer through optical infrastructures (both fibre and FSO/VLC).